USBA 2025

 • loss of political and social clarity

-Identity restores accuracy to how FBAs see themselves—and how systems must account for them.
+Identity restores accuracy in how we understand ourselves and how systems must account for harm.

-Within the ISDH framework, identity is understood as a root cause of structural exposure.
-FBA identity was shaped by the structural harms of enslavement, racial classification, displacement, and erasure.
+Within the ISDH framework, FBA identity explains how our exposure to harm has been shaped by enslavement, racial classification, displacement, and erasure.

 • access to resources